 The Federal Reserve cut interest rates by 25 basis points on 31 July, the first rate reduction since December 2008, as part of a broader global effort by central banks to insure against economic risks and revive flagging inflation expectations.
 We believe that Fed easing and strong consumer demand can help avert a 2020 US recession.
 But risks are tilted to the downside amid escalating trade tensions.
 Unless the US and China de-escalate, we see limited upside for stocks over the short term.

-Boris Johnson, the former Foreign Secretary and leading advocate of Brexit in the 2016 referendum campaign, has emerged as the frontrunner to become the next British prime minister.
-Johnson has said he favors leaving the EU on 31 October, with or without a deal.
-Whatever the outcome of the leadership contest, the next PM could continue to face a political impasse.
+Boris Johnson, a leading advocate of Brexit in the 2016 referendum campaign, is the new British prime minister.
+He has said he favors leaving the EU on 31 October with or without a deal.
+But the new PM will continue to face a political impasse.
 We now see a rising chance that the UK will be compelled to ask the EU for a third delay to Brexit.
-This would, in turn, raise the probability of a snap general election or second Brexit referendum.
+This would raise the probability of a snap general election or second Brexit referendum.

 Knowledge is power

 Subscribe to the Weekly round-up newsletter to receive top CIO content directly in your inbox